CameronCSS/Programming-Languages/README.md

 # Programming Personal Projects

-All of my coding practice and projects will be located here.
+All of my practice code and projects will be located here.

 <details open>
-  <summary>View Projects</summary>
+  <summary>View Code</summary>
-<a href="https://github.com/CameronCSS/Programming-Projects/tree/main/Python%20Wage%20Calculator" target="new">Python Wage Calculator</a>
+<a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Python%20Wage%20Calculator" target="new">Python Wage Calculator</a>
 </details>

 ## Experience